simonesilvestroni/m2m-website/_posts/2022-06-22-sound-particles-explorer.md

   - 'music production'
   - 'sound particles'
   - 'sound manager'
 description: 'Explorer is a free audio application for managing sounds.
-Working with mono, stereo and surround files, it can find, organize, edit and integrate sound in a DAW.'
+Working with mono, stereo and surround, it can find, organize, edit and integrate files in a DAW.'
 syndication: true
 syndicate:
   - name: Mastodon